Why Own Guineas?

 Guinea fowl have become very popular because they will quickly, safely rid an area of disease carrying ticks, as well as other insect pests and small rodents.
 Guineas make great pest exterminators for gardens too.
-But as people learn that Guinea fowl are also entertaining, personable and family-friendly birds, they are also starting to fill a niche as family pets.

-Sizes and Colors
+Guinea Types and Colors

 Guinea fowl, are capable of short flights.
 When startled they burst into the air like a pheasant.
 During the day they eat, breed, nest and lay their eggs on the ground.
 Like chickens, Guinea fowl like to roost on some kind of perch during the night.
 People who raise them usually provide some kind of coop with roomy perches.
 This keeps the birds dry, warmer and safe from nocturnal predators such as owls, raccoons, skunks, foxes and possums.

 Guinea fowl are flocking birds so they need the company of others of their species.
 Three or four Guinea fowl is a minimally acceptable size flock size to make the birds comfortable and content.
 All members of the flock will establish a pecking order.